 Again, you can recycle supplies for your first-aid kit.
 Old dog leashes or collars that you’re about to replace would make an easy addition to your kit, and you don’t need to spend more money.

 You always want to keep a flashlight around, not just for the night time.
-You may just need to get more light to pull out or splinter or find a pill you dropped.
+You may just need to get more light to pull out a splinter or find a pill you dropped.

 Flashlights can also be helpful for scaring off wildlife, like coyotes, if they’re endangering you or your dog.